 The 5.25 acre Albert and Margaret Alkek Ungulate Research Facility is located in the northwest corner of the Tio & Janell Kleberg Wildlife Research Park.
 This facility is used for studies of ungulates, that is “hoofed animals”, specifically white-tailed deer, feral pigs, collared peccary, and nilgai antelope.
 Construction on the Ungulate Research Facility began in fall 2005 and was completed during the winter of 2006.

-The Albert and Margaret Alkek Ungulate Research Facility will enable scientists at the Institute to conduct the highly specialized research needed to address the needs of landowners and wildlife managers in southern Texas and throughout North America.
-The facility will be used to conduct research into ungulate foraging and nutrition, reproduction, behavior, thermoregulation, and disease.
+The Albert and Margaret Alkek Ungulate Research Facility enables scientists at the Institute to conduct highly specialized research needed to address the needs of landowners and wildlife managers in southern Texas and throughout North America.
+The facility is used to conduct research on ungulate foraging and nutrition, reproduction, behavior, thermoregulation, and disease.

 Current Research Projects

 - Evaluation of the effects of heat on deer growth and production